Aniket-508/indian-quotes-api/CONTRIBUTING.md

 Once your PR is merged:

-- A GitHub Action will run `npm run sync:quotes` to upsert your entries into Supabase.
+- Your quotes will be immediately available in the API/UI (after the next deployment).
-- Your quotes should show up in the API/UI shortly after.
+- No additional sync or database update is needed.

 ### 6. Questions or corrections